Why Study this Course?

 The programme integrates the interesting scientific disciplines of psychology (the study of mind and behaviour) and psychiatry (the study of disorders of mind and behaviour), and combines science and art by an exploration of how psychopathology is portrayed in the arts.
-As with the other degrees in the BMedSc courses at Birmingham, there is a strong focus on research and you will spend over 4 months of the year completing research in an area of psychological medicine that interests you.
-Apart from one January examination (Research Methods module), the assessments are all coursework based and you are given the freedom to determine your own areas for further study.
+As with the other intercalated BMedSc programmes at Birmingham, there is a strong focus on research and you will spend over 4 months of the intercalation year completing research in an area of psychological medicine that interests you.
+Apart from one January examination (Research Methods module), the assessments are all coursework and you are given the freedom to determine your own areas for further study.
 An overriding aim of this programme is to allow you to focus on topics that interest you.

 As well as our own students, we have attracted students from all over the UK to study in Birmingham for this year long programme.
-Students have conducted research in a variety of settings (general hospitals, psychiatric hospitals, GP surgeries, community mental health teams, schools, universities, internet surveys, laboratories) and on a variety of patient populations (for example, patients with schizophrenia, Huntington’s disease, drug addiction, diabetes, arthritis, dementia).
+Students have conducted research in a variety of settings in the UK and abroad (general hospitals, psychiatric hospitals, GP surgeries, community mental health teams, schools, universities, internet surveys, laboratories) and on a variety of patient populations (for example, patients with schizophrenia, bipolar disorder, depression, Huntington’s disease, drug and alcohol addiction, diabetes, arthritis, dementia).
 Other students prefer literature-based research and have conducted literary analyses or systematic reviews.

 On completion of the programme you should have knowledge and understanding of: